olegv142/GsmMon/README.md

 GSM home monitor

-This device is designed to monitor and report via SMS the temperature and humidity inside the home and be able to turn on/off some equipment (e.g. the heater) on receiving SMS from remote operator.
+This device is designed to monitor and report via SMS the temperature and humidity inside the home and be able to turn on/off some AC powered equipment (e.g. the heater) on receiving SMS from remote operator.
-The are 2 temperature channels with the second one designed to monitor the water temperature in the home heating system.
+The are 2 temperature channels with the optional second one designed to monitor the water temperature in the home heating system.

 The SMS message sent by operator always starts from the # symbol.